desserdmi/olfactory_bulb/README.md

 ### Methods

- - clinical data acquisition (already under development)
+ 1. clinical data acquisition (already done)
- - collect (merge) data to one big dataset
+ 2.  collect (merge) data to one big dataset  (currently under development)
- - data preprocessing (e.g. with pandas)
+ 3. Preprocessing of collected data
 - automatic feature selection procedure in order to identify biomarkers that are relevant for the diagnosis using Recursive Feature